The Best Camping in Washington State

 For all of the Pacific Northwest’s dramatic landscapes, the Olympic Peninsula is perhaps the wildest.
 A massive Mount Olympus rises from sea level to nearly 8000′, its western slope considered the wettest place in the continental US.
 Titans live here, some in the form of ancient trees, others as waterfalls, all in submission to their volcano overlords.
 Salmon live and die in their uphill battle to revisit their original delivery room so their own spawn can one day carry on the same tradition, while eagles perch pristine from branches larger than most trees found elsewhere in the world, when not choosing to become soaring silhouettes above.

-Though the coast is peppered with state parks and a handful of small towns, it’s Olympic National Park that steals the show in this temperate rainforest.
+Though the coast is peppered with Washington state park camping, it’s Olympic National Park that steals the show in this temperate rainforest.